excellalabs/docker-workshop-2/README-Outline.md

 - change image used in deployment & service to be the same.
 Use a multi-container app if it's feasible for the timeframe.
 - add step of creating deployment and service with manifest: put manifest into /examples folder and add apply/etc commands
     - put manifest files into this repo (/examples)
+- add step to deployment exercise to kill one and have it spin back up

 ## Agenda